(26375) 1999 DE9

-' (provisional designation ') is a trans-Neptunian object.
+' is a trans-Neptunian object.
 Light-curve-amplitude analysis shows only small deviations, suggesting is a spheroid with small albedo spots.
 Measurements by the Spitzer Space Telescope estimate that it is 461 ± 45 km in diameter.
 It was discovered in 1999 by Chad Trujillo and Jane X. Luu.

 's orbit is in 2:5 resonance with Neptune's.
 Spectral analysis has shown traces of ice.